A guide to using SETTE

 -X to remove the key_xios key (default: added)

--Q to remove the key_RK3 key (currently a null-op since key_RK3 is not used)
+-Q to remove the key_RK3 key

 -A to run tests in attached (SPMD) mode (default: MPMD with key_xios)